Grupo Santa Helena

-By this time, some painters associations were created in São Paulo, like the Sociedade Pró-Arte Moderna (or "Pro-Modern Art Society", aka SPAM) or Clube dos Artistas Modernos (CAM, or "Modern Artists Club").
+By this time, some painters associations were created in São Paulo, like the Sociedade Pró-Arte Moderna (or "Pro-Modern Art Society", SPAM) or Clube dos Artistas Modernos (CAM, or "Modern Artists Club").
 They joined the participants of the Semana de Arte Moderna (or "Modern Art Week").
 These groups were formed by intellectuals and members of the São Paulo elite, which kept a great distance from the Santa Helena members and other proletarian groups, about which they had little or no knowledge.

 The group union, that lasted for years, can be explained as a reaction against the enormous prejudice that existed about the poor immigrants, that came not only from the pre-existent Brazilian elite families, but also from immigrants that became wealthy in Brazil.
 That prejudice was made clear in several criticisms that were directed to the Group's work, particularly when it started to cause a sensation, and to threaten positions already established.

 Some Santa Helena artists had already studied art in Europe before arriving in Brazil; for instance Pennacchi, Rizzotti and Bonadei.
 All others had difficulty learning about the art created there, and could only be taught by teachers in Brazil.
 Bonadei was a student of Pedro Alexandrino, Antonio Rocco and Amadeo Scavone.
 Graciano was taught by Waldemar da Costa, and Zanini was a Georg Elpons student.

 The perseverance of the group, in its fight for survival, caused interest and attracted new friends and partners.
 So, in due time, the place became the meeting point of many other artists.